-- 140 A preparer pointed out that in its sector acquisition helped to have a competitive advantage in the market, but after 10-15 years, the strategy is fully internalized and it does not make much sense to keep goodwill in the balance.
-He also noted that it could lead to an increase of financial resources retained into the entity as an effect of the lower dividend paid, as this is based on net income. - 141 A different preparer indicated that goodwill is mainly a wasting asset as synergies do not last forever.
+- 172 A different preparer indicated that goodwill is mainly a wasting asset as synergies do not last forever.
 There may be some synergies that last longer but are not the main part.
-Furthermore, it is good to explain what the goodwill consists of to show what the payment was for. - 142 Another preparer expressed the view that goodwill in its business is a long-life asset.
-In a transaction they had a few years ago, goodwill related mainly to synergies and they continue benefitting from those synergies. - 143 During an interview one preparer expressed the view that goodwill might have different components, some of them are wasting others are not.
+Furthermore, it is good to explain what the goodwill consists of to show what the payment was for. - 173 Another preparer expressed the view that goodwill in its business is a long-life asset.
+In a transaction they had a few years ago, goodwill related mainly to synergies and they continue benefitting from those synergies. - 174 During an interview one preparer expressed the view that goodwill might have different components, some of them are wasting others are not.
 Some of them have a shorter or longer useful life.
 In his view, the introduction of the impairment-only approach resulted in the willingness to pay higher purchase prices.
 Amortisation could help it to return to a more normal level.
-The impact on pricing for acquisitions was mentioned by others as well. - 144 Some preparers consider goodwill as a non-wasting asset, as it has an economic substance and value and is a fundamental component of the going concern assumptions.; - 145 Some of the preparers have noted that new arguments for reintroducing goodwill amortisation have emerged since 2004.
+The impact on pricing for acquisitions was mentioned by others as well. - 175 Some preparers consider goodwill as a non-wasting asset, as it has an economic substance and value and is a fundamental component of the going concern assumptions. - 176 Some of the preparers have noted that new arguments for reintroducing goodwill amortisation have emerged since 2004.
 These are as follows: - a) Several crises have occurred in recent years that show high volatility in the global economy which makes forecasting more complicated than in the past; - b) In practice, the impairment test does not work as evidenced by the frequency of these discussions; - c) The erosion in value of traditional businesses is an indication that there are new arguments.
-Digitalisation as well as new disruptive communication and sales channels make indefinite useful lives no longer justifiable; - d) Comparability with other accounting standards that apply amortisation such as Japanese GAAP; - e) The weight of goodwill on total assets in companies' balance sheet is dramatically increased; and; - f) In some industries and related regulations (i.e. Solvency II for Insurance industry) the goodwill is deducted from the equity.
+Digitalisation as well as new disruptive communication and sales channels make indefinite useful lives no longer justifiable; - d) Comparability with other accounting standards that apply amortisation such as Japanese GAAP; - e) The weight of goodwill on total assets in companies' balance sheet is dramatically increased; and - f) In some industries and related regulations (i.e., Solvency II for Insurance industry) the goodwill is deducted from the equity.